Sustainable Urban Environments (SUEN)

 SUEN 6340.
 Topics in Urban Environmental Design.
 4 Hours.

 Offers a lecture- and discussion-based course focusing on research themes relevant to the MDes-SUEN graduate program curriculum.
 Topics are developed based upon instructor’s research relative to particular urban, ecological, sociological, landscape architectural, or technical subjects.
 Exposes students to cutting-edge methods of research and practice in designed urban environments.
+May be repeated up to two times.

 SUEN 6964.
 Co-op Work Experience.
 0 Hours.